We are now accepting bookings for our 2022 season with service commencing on May 19, 2022.

 Please be sure to give us contact information (both email and mobile phone) that you will have access to while traveling.
 If you are traveling out of country, please keep cell phone data access in mind.

 When in doubt, please call our toll free line or ferry terminals – they will be able to advise you of service interruptions and help you rebook/cancel.

 All passengers must arrive at least 1 hour prior to the scheduled departure time to ensure a timely departure.

 For Yarmouth departures, check-in is same day only, prior to boarding.

-At check in, passengers will be issued a Customs Declaration form to complete before arrival.
+At check-in in Bar Harbor, passengers will be issued a Customs declaration form to complete before arrival in Nova Scotia.
 Upon arrival to port, all passengers will present their passport and declaration form to Customs for entry into the country.
 No declaration form is currently required for entry to Bar Harbor, Maine.

 Passengers traveling via vehicle or bicycle will drive to a Customs checkpoint where they will present documents for entry.